mxahan/mxahan.github.io/_posts/2022-01-15-Semi_Supervised_Papers.md

 ## 2020

+1. Wang, Y., Guo, J., Song, S., & Huang, G. (2020).
+Meta-semi: A meta-learning approach for semi-supervised learning. *arXiv preprint arXiv:2007.02394*.

+     - section 2: methods contain the gist.

+2. Yu, Q., Ikami, D., Irie, G., & Aizawa, K. (2020).
+Multi-task curriculum framework for open-set semi-supervised learning.
+In *Computer Vision–ECCV 2020: 16th European Conference, Glasgow, UK, August 23–28, 2020, Proceedings, Part XII 16* (pp. 438-454).
+Springer International Publishing.

+     - Assumption: Labeled data and unlabeled data, some common classes in unlabeled data and rest is from novel classes (GCD setting)
+     - Instead of training an OOD detector and SSL separately, TP propose a multitask curriculum learning framework
+       - OOD detection:  estimate the probability of the sample belonging to OOD
+       - a joint optimization framework, which updates the network parameters and the OOD score alternately
+       - to improve performance on the classification (ID) data, TP  select ID samples in unlabeled data having small OOD scores, and retrain training the deep neural networks to classify ID samples in a semi-supervised manner.
+     - **Key assumption:**  that a network trained with a high learning rate is less likely to overfit to noisy labels
+       - train OOD detection and hope that the noisy samples will be filtered automatically.
+     - As simple as heck: Select only top confidence sample from the unlabeled data for retraining the labeled classifier. (curriculum)
+       - Algorithm 1 and 2

-1. Guo, L. Z., Zhang, Z. Y., Jiang, Y., Li, Y. F., & Zhou, Z. H. (2020, November).
+3. Guo, L. Z., Zhang, Z. Y., Jiang, Y., Li, Y. F., & Zhou, Z. H. (2020, November).
 Safe deep semi-supervised learning for unseen-class unlabeled data.
 In *International Conference on Machine Learning* (pp. 3897-3906).
 PMLR.

      -  unlabeled data contains some classes not seen in the labeled data.
        - TP: proposes a simple and effective safe deep SSL method to alleviate the harm caused by it